 ✔ There is less teeth-brushing with nighttime aligners.
 With Smile Direct’s daytime treatment, you have to remove your aligners each and every time you eat or drink (excluding water).
 Before replacing the aligners, you need to brush your teeth and clean your aligners.
 If you snack or drink a lot of coffee, this can be a hassle.
 But with nighttime-only aligners, all you have to do is brush your teeth before bed like you normally do and pop in your aligners.

 ✔ Smile Direct is a well-established home aligner system.
-They’ve served far more than half a million customers, and that number continues to grow.
+They’ve served more than 1 million customers, and that number continues to grow.

 ✔ Smile Direct’s SmileShops are convenient.
 There are more than 300 locations across the U.S; that’s more than any of their competitors.
 Visiting a shop eliminates the hassle of taking impressions yourself.

 ✖ Smile Direct’s nighttime treatment is slower than their daytime treatment, nearly doubling the total treatment time.